Tunneling effect induced by a curved magnetic edge: Magnetic steps

 \section{Magnetic steps}

-The tunneling effect in Theorem~\ref{thm:BHR} is a consequence of imposing the Neumann boundary condition (if a magnetic field were not present, the first eigenvalue would be simple and equal to $0$).
+The tunneling effect in Theorem~\ref{thm:BHR} is a consequence of the magnetic field and imposing the Neumann boundary condition (if a magnetic field were not present, the first eigenvalue would be simple and equal to $0$, while the Neumann boundary condition inforces bound states to concentrate near the boundary points of maximum curvature thereby inducing a phenomenon of \emph{multiple wells}).

 The present contribution is concerned with the following question:\\ \textit{Can we observe a tunneling effect, similar to the one in Theorem~\ref{thm:BHR}, but induced purely by the magnetic field ?}\\ That is, we would like to construct an example where the tunneling is not a consequence of imposing a boundary condition, but rather a consequence of the nature of the magnetic field.
 We will give an affirmative answer by working in the full plane $\mathbb R^2$ and considering a magnetic field with a discontinuity along a smooth curve\footnote{ From a technical perspective, the magnetic discontinuity curve plays the same role in our case as the boundary does in Theorem~\ref{thm:BHR}.} (the magnetic edge).
 In the case of a flat edge, we get a model in the full plane which plays the role of the de\,Gennes model for uniform magnetic fields.
 When the edge is non-flat and has symmetries, we observe an interesting tunneling effect.